L3pereira/ndgms/earthquake-monitor/QUICK_START.md

 **Wait ~2-3 minutes for services to start...**

+> **Important**: After services start, you must manually start the earthquake data scheduler using the API endpoint below for real-time data ingestion.

 > **Note**: The `.env.prod` file contains all necessary defaults for testing.
 For production deployment, update the secret keys and database credentials.

 ## 🧪 **Beyond Gravity Interview - Comprehensive Test Suite**